k3s-io/docs/docs/installation/configuration.md

 In general, CLI arguments map to their respective YAML key, with repeatable CLI arguments being represented as YAML lists.

-An identical configuration using solely CLI arguments is shown below to demonstrate this:
+An identical configuration using only CLI arguments is shown below to demonstrate this:

 ```bash
 k3s server \